 With the order, an advance payment in the amount of the purchase price is due immediately without deduction, unless payment by invoice or cash on delivery has been agreed.

-The customer is legally in default according to the law for accelerated collection of open claims if he does not invoice within 30 days of the accounting date.
+The customer is legally in default according to the law for the accelerated collection of open claims if he does not invoice within 30 days of the accounting date.
 In the event of default, the claim shall bear interest at the statutory default interest rate of 5 percentage points above the respective base interest rate of the European Central Bank, unless higher interest rates can be demanded for any other legal reason.
 However, the assertion of further damages is not excluded.